Koreall/MTBot/README.md

 ## Warnings

 The script was never tested on an account which already had actions performed for the day.
 Please only use clean accounts.
-(A warning may be implemented later.)
+(A warning might be implemented later)

 Furthermore, it was only tested on french versions of the website, please let me know if it crashes and you use another language.